Defected Records: 2010s

 In 2017, Defected released CamelPhat & Elderbrook's "Cola", which earned worldwide success and was nominated for Best Dance Recording at the 2018 Grammy Awards and Ivor Novello Awards, and went platinum in the UK and multiple international territories, an unprecedented success for an independent house music label in the UK.

 In 2019, Defected celebrated its 20th anniversary.
 During the year, Defected released Roberto Surace's "Joys", which became the Italian producer's first No. 1 on Billboards Dance Club Songs chart and joint ventured Shazam Ibiza dance charts (in its 12 October and 30 September 2019 issues, respectively).

 In September 2019, the label released Endor's "Pump It Up!", Brighton producer Dan Hardingham's debut track with Defected.
-This track would reach No. 1 on Billboards Dance Club Songs chart and would also reach number 8 on the UK Singles Chart with 18 weeks spent within the Official Charts Company's Top 75.
+This track would reach No. 1 on Billboard's Dance Club Songs chart and would also reach number 8 on the UK Singles Chart with 18 weeks spent within the Official Charts Company's Top 75.
 Nowadays, Defected is considered for many as the most notable house music label in the UK.

 2020s

-In 2020, Defected released a new Inner City single called "No More Looking Back", a record which featured actor Idris Elba, while in June 2021, the label released a remix by David Penn to the track "Hernando" by Lyuidmila Chicksulanaya and Yan4ick, which became a hit in many charts in Russia.
+In 2020, Defected released a new Inner City single called "No More Looking Back", a record which featured actor Idris Elba.

+It was announced on 20 April 2023 that the label will host a residency at Bali's Savaya Club from 7 to 28 July.